openBackhaul/_AutomatedLinkAcceptance/rawMaterials/alternativeStructure.md

 During discussing the MediatorManager, we saw that further function would be reasonable:
 - Support of non-traffic-affecting mediator update
-but the discussion about using load sharing for supporting a non-traffic-affecting mediator update has stopped as we saw that configuration on the device would be required, too.
 ![MovingMediators](./diagrams/MovingMediators.png)

 - Device configuration hygiene